Parametric oscillator: Parametric resonance

 Parametric resonance is the parametrical resonance phenomenon of mechanical perturbation and oscillation at certain frequencies (and the associated harmonics).
 This effect is different from regular resonance because it exhibits the instability phenomenon.

 Parametric resonance occurs in a mechanical system when a system is parametrically excited and oscillates at one of its resonant frequencies.
 Parametric excitation differs from forcing since the action appears as a time varying modification on a system parameter.
-The classical example of parametric resonance is that of the vertically forced pendulum.
+The classical example of parametric resonance is that of the vertically forced pendulum, such as the botafumeiro.
 Parametric resonance takes place when the external excitation frequency equals twice the natural frequency of the system divided by a positive integer $n$.
 For a parametric excitation with small amplitude $h$ in the absence of friction, the bandwidth of the resonance is to leading order $\mathcal O(|h|^n)$.
 The effect of friction is to introduce a finite threshold for the amplitude of parametric excitation to result in an instability.

 For small amplitudes and by linearising, the stability of the periodic solution is given by Mathieu's equation: